Assad troops triumphant on conquered town's deserted streets

 On another street some army soldiers could be seen looting goods from a shop, carrying two electric fans away with them.

-Sandbags, some piled up to three metres high, were riddled with bullet-holes.
+Sandbags, some piled up to three meters high, were riddled with bullet-holes.

 In the Christian village of Rableh outside Qusair children waved Syrian flags, people held up pictures of Assad and Hezbollah leader Sayyed Hassan Nasrallah, and a woman shouted their thanks to a passing army convoy.